Akalka/Ai-Windows-Penetration-testing-Assistant-/README.md

 RustScan → Nmap → CVE Matching (RAG) → AI Analysis → PDF Report
 ```

 The AI component uses a **Retrieval-Augmented Generation (RAG)** architecture.
-A local CVE dataset is searched first, and the matching results are injected into the AI prompt — so the model analyses only real, dataset-backed CVEs rather than hallucinating from general knowledge.
+A local CVE dataset is searched first, and the matching results are injected into the AI prompt so the model analyses only real, dataset backed CVEs rather than hallucinating from general knowledge.

 The tool is **fully customisable**:
 - 🔄 Build your own CVE dataset using your own free NIST API key